hpsaturn/esp32s3-linux/README.md

 chmod 666 /dev/ttyACM0
 ```

-3. Return to the main terminal and perform the flashing.
-And that's it!
+3. Return to the main terminal and perform the flashing. **And that's it!**

+Please check the output, you should have something like this, with the flashed of /etc partition (only that in the first install):

 ![ESP32S3 Linux final flashing](screenshots/docker_flashing.jpg)